 There is a DJ spinning records with some kind of jungle-influence bass line and a distorted vocal track that sounds akin to animated chipmunks.
 Two girls dance in the darkened corner.

 Among other words on the crackled plaster of the lavatory ceiling, some inker spelled out S—E—G–A .
 The euphoria from nature’s call mingles with nostalgia for a ring-hungry blue blur on the square screen of that my first portable vice.
 The first thing I ever saved my money up to buy was a Sega Game Gear.
-My waning stream pulls my attention back to my aim at the urinal.
+A waning stream pulls my attention back to my aim at the urinal.
 I used to come up with snippets of poetic genius as I emptied my bladder.
 I never wrote them down, so you must take me on the merit of my word.
-From unzip to zip up, the wit would hit with the force of a tsunami.
+From unzip to up-zip, the wit would hit with the force of a tsunami.
 Now I cannot stand to pee without staring at the screen forever tethered to my body.

 Sweating.
 A great deal.
 12:24am and still in Fishtown.
 Overhearing people tell stories about fornicating.
-They hope more stories of that genre shall tonight be writ.
+They hope more stories of that ilk shall tonight be writ.
 Looking to blame sweaty sheets on something more than this heatwave and busted a/c.
 I, pretending I never lived that life and pretending I don’t miss it, merely listen and look on.

 A homeless man naps in a doorway.